Augmented Reality Development: Guide for Business Owners and Managers

 Mobile Augmented Reality

-The mobile AR sector is easily the one that is most readily accessible to both consumers and companies.
+The mobile Augmented Reality development sector is easily the one that is most readily accessible to both consumers and companies.
 Mobile AR apps are built on phone and tablet platforms with AR content visible on the screen as a hologram.

 We can see a significant ARKit's dominance over ARCore, however the latter has grown almost 10 times in absolute figures.